philc/book-notes/zero to one - peter thiel.md

       they were building in that direction.
 * You are not a lottery ticket (chap 6)
   * Believe in a definite rather than indefinite future.
 One that you will need to bring about with the work of your hands.
-THis encourages ambition, proactivity, and a mindset of hard work.
+This encourages ambition, proactivity, and a mindset of hard work.
   * "From the Renaissance and the Enlightenment to the mid-20th century, luck was something to be mastered, dominated, and controlled."
     * "Focus on cause and effect."